dwyl/home/README.md

 We are a Female Founder-Focussed Co-Living/Learning Home [57 characters]

+We have worked in the technology industry in several roles from everything from non-profit and 2-10 person micro co to 100k person mega-corp and high-growth startup: 100 >> 10k growth. <br />
+We have worked in, advised and trained people for _several_ startups.
+We feel we have a _grasp_ of what it takes to run a successful technology startup.
+(_though we expect to gain significantly more wisdom on the subject through participating in Startup School and possibly YC's "main" program_) We have lived the "digital nomad" (remote working) lifestyle and know what the biggest challenges are.

 ![female-founder-conference-qa](https://user-images.githubusercontent.com/194400/44026506-3030c5c4-9eeb-11e8-9890-ef01a95fe450.png)

 We want to be on this stage in a a few years time